 Well, I guess somewhat obviously, Albert Murray seems to be the man to credit.
 Were these the holes, then, that Dunn viewed when he gushed about the superlative quality of the course in 1915, before Travis had arrived?
 Of course, we’ll never know for sure, but what cannot be denied is their quality, for even today, they are remarkable and among the better ones in the layout.
 And, according to the description given of the 6th in 1922, at least, Alison seems not to have altered it too greatly from its original form.

 Perusing Google Earth, noticing what appeared to be the remnants of two golf holes in the trees behind the current 2nd green and 3rd tee, I thought I had solved the puzzle.
-The pieces seemed to fit perfectly: these were two holes that had originally been built by Albert Murray and abandoned during Travis’ plan; upon including them into my reconstructed layout, they formed a seamless nine holes of golf (current 1st, 2nd, abandoned 3rd, 4th, current 5th, 6th, 7th, 8th, and 9th); and furthermore, using Google’s measuring tool, the total yardage of this configuration came close to the reported 2600 yard length.
-However, my theory was debunked by Mr. Buki who informed me that these two corridors had been in fact golf holes at one time, but that they’d been built in the 1970s, when some members had hoped to convert the current 3rd and 4th holes into a driving range.
+The pieces seemed to fit perfectly: these were two holes that had originally been built by Albert Murray and abandoned during the application of Travis’ plan.
+Upon including them into my reconstructed layout, they formed a seamless nine holes of golf (current 1st, 2nd, abandoned 3rd, 4th, current 5th, 6th, 7th, 8th, and 9th).
+And, furthermore, using Google’s measuring tool, the total yardage of this configuration came close to the reported 2600 yard length.
+However, my theory was debunked by Mr. Buki, who informed me that these two corridors had in fact been golf holes at one time, but that they’d been built in the 1970s, when some members had hoped to convert the current 3rd and 4th holes into a driving range.
 Feeling grateful that this catastrophic plan had failed to materialize, but also somewhat disappointed that my theory had been debunked, I continued on searching.

 Still, the exact configuration of Murray’s original layout remains somewhat of a mystery.
 But Mr. Buki also directed me towards an interesting discovery made by Anthony Gholz, whose wonderful book, Colt and Alison in North America, had of course originally brought our attention to Grand Mère.
 Mr. Gholz, being the preeminent expert on C.H.
 Alison, discovered clippings in two Vermont newspapers regarding Lynn Edward Lavis’ employment at the Laurentide Pulp Mill.
 By 1924, two years after Alison dated his blueprints for Grand Mère, Mr. Lavis was in charge of the construction of Timber Point, Alison’s biggest project at the time.
 The clipping taken from the September 3rd edition of the Burlington Daily News states that “Mr. Lavis is a graduate of Syracuse University and now holds a responsible position with the Laurentide company, ltd, of Grand Mère.”
 As Mr. Gholz deduced in his correspondence to Mr. Buki, with Mr. Lavis presumably working as a landscape architect for the Pulp, it would be a natural progression for the company to ask him for revisions regarding their golf course, especially since we know that by late 1922, a full year after Alison’s visit, there were still three holes left to be built; a brief note in the October 1922 edition of the Canadian Golfer relates Jim Cuthbert’s (the head pro at the time) sentiment that they had had “wonderfully successful season” and, in turn, started to “build three more new holes which will greatly improve our already fine golf course”.
 It seems likely, though it remains unconfirmed, that Alison and Lavis met and formed their partnership while working at Grand Mère – a neat piece of golf history borne here.